 Choose a reasonable time for everyone to go to bed together so that everyone can get a great night’s sleep!

 I know that trying to get a child with ADHD to sleep regularly can be a struggle, but it is possible!

 If you are struggling with this issue, be sure to think of these tips.

-Learn more about ADHD, from the signs of ADHD to books for kids.
+Like this article about ADHD sleep?
+Learn more about ADHD, from the signs of ADHD to books for kids on Mommy Evolution.

 To learn more about ADHD, consider the following books: